imarranz/data-science-workflow-management/book/040_project_plannig.md

 \begin{figure}[H]
     \centering
     \includegraphics[width=1.0\textwidth]{figures/chapters/040_project_plannig.png}
     \caption*{Efficient project planning plays an important role in the success of data science projects.
 This entails setting well-defined goals, delineating project responsibilities, gauging resource requirements, and establishing timeframes.
-In the realm of data science, where intricate analysis and modeling are central, meticulous project planning becomes even more vital to facilitate seamless execution and attain the desired results.}
+In the realm of data science, where intricate analysis and modeling are central, meticulous project planning becomes even more vital to facilitate seamless execution and attain the desired results.
+Image generated with DALL-E.}
 \end{figure}